mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 #### Using the Can/Chord Nodes to Read/Write Data

 ##### ApiServer
-A Akka/HTTP server exposing our Can/Chord network.
+An Akka/HTTP server exposing our Can/Chord network.
 The API exposes 1 endpoint, `movie` and accepts `GET` and `POST` requests.
 A
 `POST` request will write a movie to the network, and a `GET` will read a movie.

 ##### UserActor